 There are many ways to handle this:

-- Giving in.
-Some people will change whatever Compliance says to, assuming Compliance knows best
+- Give in.
+Some people will change whatever Compliance requests, assuming Compliance knows best

 - Pros: it’s easier, and Compliance can ensure that requirements are being followed